SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/readings.md

 ---
 # Sensor readings

 API call to get last values for all metering sensors and state values.
 Includes CAN, OBD, and fuel.

+Described getting data from sensors in our [guides](../../../how-to/getting-measurements-and-counters-from-devices.md).

 ***